Mauritius campaign of 1809–1811: Aftermath

 The fall of Isle de France marked the end of the active British campaign and saw six frigates and over 200 cannon fall into British hands, in addition to the island itself, which was returned to its original Dutch name of Mauritius, and has been known as such ever since.
 The island remained under British control until granted independence in 1968.
 The British forces in the region were scaled back, command passing to Beaver, who sent ships to eliminate French ports on Madagascar and in the Seychelles.
 Due to the length of time it took for communications to travel between the Indian Ocean and Europe however, the French government were still unaware of the fall of the island in February 1811, when a squadron of reinforcements under François Roquebert, with the supplies needed to repair Hamelin's squadron, was despatched to the Indian Ocean.
 The squadron arrived on 6 May and was almost brought to battle by a British force off Grand Port, before escaping into the western Indian Ocean.
 Stopping at Tamatave on Madagascar, the French squadron was caught by a British force under Captain Charles Marsh Schomberg on 20 May and defeated.
 The Battle of Tamatave was characterised by very light winds, which left the combatants becalmed for much of the day, engaging in periodic fighting as the breeze increased.

 Two French frigates were lost at Tamatave, taking the number of frigates lost by the French Navy during the campaign to ten.
 The defeat marked the end of the campaign and the end of French hopes of seriously disrupting British trade with India: the only remaining safe harbours in the region were a few Dutch colonies on Java, which became the next target of the Royal Navy forces in the region.
 The Mauritius campaign also had an effect on British post-war strategy in the Indian Ocean, demonstrated by the retention of Mauritius as a colony.
 Isle Bourbon was returned to France in 1814 after Napoleon's abdication.
 With strategic bases placed along their trade routes, British convoys were assured a greater degree of safety and the Royal Navy provided with the infrastructure to operate worldwide.

+Inscription of the Battle of Grand Port in the Arc de Triomphe.

 Isle Bonaparte was known as "Isle Bourbon" until 1789 and Réunion until 1801.
 British sources never acknowledged either of these changes in name and in 1810 restored the name Isle Bourbon.
 This was retained by the island's British governors, and from 1814, French governors until the French Revolution of 1848, when the name became Réunion (La Réunion) once more.

-Inscription of the Battle of Grand Port in the Arc de Triomphe.

 Culturally, the campaign captured the public imagination in Britain and France: the Battle of Grand Port is the only naval battle that appears on the Arc de Triomphe, while in Britain Rowley and Bertie were both made baronets for their services in the Indian Ocean.